 Before you pull a user story into development, it’s crucial to have a conversation to clarify and confirm the acceptance criteria.

-Example Mapping is a simple method to make this conversation short and very productive.
+Example Mapping is a method designed to make this conversation short and very productive.

 Concrete examples are a great way to help us explore and understand the problem domain.
 They are a great basis for our acceptance tests.

 When discussing examples, other things might come up in the conversation that deserve to be captured too:

 rules that summarise a set of examples, or express other constraints.

 questions that cannot be answered during the conversation, or assumptions that are made.

 new user stories discovered or sliced and deferred out of scope.